 The 8 Branches represent the areas of one’s life that should be aware of and develop practices for for maintaining a holistic and preventative lifestyle.
 This is peak of preventative medicine – a literal hierarchy of willful cultivation of awareness to take care of one’s self.
 This is a cornerstone of Asian medicine (Chinese medicine) and a that I focus heavily on when teaching clients and students.
 How do we care for ourselves?
 The list shows what we can incorporate as healthy habits into our lives to maintain health and then moves into more invasive methods to manage health and healing if necessary.
 Here’s a quick overview.
 Remember – this is a hierarchy with the first being the ideal starting place.

 2 – Exercise – Appropriate exercise is a key to maintaining body and mind health.
-Finding the correct exercise for the individual needs is a priority.
-A lack of exercise or over exercising is also detrimental to overall health.
+A lack of exercise or over exercising is detrimental to overall health.
+Finding the correct exercise (or combination of exercises) takes into consideration your age, gender, constitution, and your current state of health.
 Yang (very active exercise) like vigorous martial arts, power yoga, marathon running and mountain biking, may be appropriate for a person with a strong constitution and physical strength.
-Yin (restorative and calming exercise) like restorative yoga, and gentle Qi gong or t’ai qi are great for those needing to replenish, stretch, and deeply nourish.
+Yin (restorative and calming exercise) like restorative yoga, and gentle Qi gong or T’ai Qi are great for those needing to replenish, stretch, and deeply nourish.
 For the overall healthy individual you need a little a bit of both, but for someone recovering from serious illness, gentle Yin activity is the start.
-The client with collapsed Yang (chronic fatigue, exhaustion, post viral syndrome) needs to start very gently and slowly build – no bootcamp style workouts, please.
+For the person with collapsed Yang (chronic fatigue, exhaustion, post viral syndrome) needs to start very gently and slowly build – no bootcamp style workouts, please.
+Seek guidance if you are unsure of what type and level of exercise may be beneficial for you.
+Walking is a great start.

 3 – Nutrition and Tonic Herbs & Foods – How we nourish ourselves is a direct reflection of our state of consciousness and willingness to nourish ourselves at the deepest of levels.
 Here we are not treating acute disharmonies, rather we are flowing with the seasons and their bounties, acknowledging our state and stages of life.
 It’s not just what we eat that is important, our state of mind and habits around what we eat are equally important to our ability to transform food into vital energies.
 Choosing foods vibrant in Qi, that are mostly local, organic, sustainable and seasonally appropriate sustain not just our bodies but support our communities and our planet.
 When I first started this line of work, I was highly aware of the issues surrounding our culture’s practices of food growth, production and management.
 In just last 25 years, this has reached a crucial point for our world.
 Although I have always put heavy influence on local, organic and sustainable, I encourage it even more as my ethics and integrity will not allow me to overlook the issues facing our world and this awareness is reflected in my recommendations and considerations for clients.